uab-cgds-worthey/rosalution/CONTRIBUTING.md

 ## Seeking Support

-For support in setting up and using Rosalution, please feel free to either use Github Issues or contact us via email on cgds@uabmc.edu.
+For support in setting up and using Rosalution, please feel free to either use GitHub Issues or contact us via email on cgds@uabmc.edu.